 3. Adjust your angles with the bending bar

-After determining what the golfer’s ideal angles are from a lie fitting method, it’s time to make adjustments.
-To change loft and lie angles, position the adjustable bending bar as low as possible on the iron’s hosel.
+After determining the golfer’s ideal angles from a lie-fitting method, it’s time to make adjustments.
+To change the loft and golf lie angle, position the adjustable bending bar as low as possible on the iron’s hosel.
 To bend, use the bending bar to apply pressure against the hosel to remove torque and then bend by making short bumping motions with the bar.
 You will feel the hosel bend.
-With enough practice, you will learn how much each bend feels like in actual degrees.
+With enough practice, you will learn how much each bend feels in actual degrees.

 4. Re-Measure your loft and lie